 Standing in that room with dozens of voices,

-I first heard the musical mystery in illiteracy.
+heard the musical mystery in illiteracy.

 It's where I learned the lesson: